 The family trees are fine artwork created by Jan Faught with pen, airbrush, and watercolor, which are then photographed and uploaded into Adobe Photoshop or InDesign.
 She hand letters the family names separately in calligraphy which are then uploaded into Photoshop and placed on the tree.
 The photographs of ancestors are repaired, corrected, and enhanced in Photoshop before placing them in the ovals on the tree.
 The end result is an artistic digital print on quality photographic paper that can be framed and hung on the wall in your home.

 The order is scheduled according to workload and a completion date estimated.
-Upon completion of the tree, A PDF proof is emailed to you for approval.
-After approval, your finalized 16×20 family tree is color printed on 17×22 quality paper and shipped to you in a rectangular shipping box.
+Upon completion of the tree, A PDF proof is emailed to you or put into a shared Dropbox file for approval.
+After approval, your finalized 16×20 family tree is color printed on 17×22 quality paper and shipped to you in a flat shipping box.
+You also receive an 11×14 print, an 8.5×11 print, and quality printable PDF file on disk.
 It can be framed in a 20″ x 24″ glass frame.

 The timeline combines family history and personal history for one person of interest into a single graphic display.
 You can preserve your own life in a timeline, or the life-memory of someone important to you.
 If you have an older parent or grandparent that is still alive, you can interview them, collect their photographs with them, fill out the demographic table, discover the important historical events in their life, listen to their stories and create a story line with them.
 It is a lot of work on your part, but its fun, and, when completed, the rewards are great.
 If you have done your own timeline, and those of your parents, your children and grandchildren will get a sense of the people who influenced their own psychological and cultural development.